29th July 2019

-‘Selling off part of the land belonging to the business requires careful thought,’ says Richard Morgan, commercial property solicitor with Myers & Co Solicitors in Stoke on Trent, ‘because the two sites will each need utilities, drainage and rights of way from the other.
+‘Selling off part of the land belonging to the business requires careful thought,’ says Jacqueline Morris, commercial property solicitor with Myers & Co Solicitors in Stoke on Trent, ‘because the two sites will each need utilities, drainage and rights of way from the other.
 If you do not get these right at the outset, problems can arise later on.’

 You should seek expert legal advice well in advance, to make sure you have thought about all the rights the business needs to keep for itself over the land it is selling, what rights the new owner will require over its land, and all the obligations you want to impose on the new owner.
 The first step is to sit down with your solicitor and think about how a development would work in practice.